To earn a JD degree, a student must:

 a transcript of such law school work, class rank, and a certification of good standing by the Dean of such law school previously attended have been received.

-To be awarded a JD degree from Wake Forest University School of Law, a student who transfers from another law school must successfully complete a minimum of 54 credit hours while enrolled at the School of Law as a full-time student for not less than four semesters and must fulfill all other degree requirements.
+To be awarded a JD degree from Wake Forest University School of Law, a student who transfers from another law school must successfully complete a minimum of 58 credit hours while enrolled at the School of Law as a full-time student for not less than four semesters and must fulfill all other degree requirements.

-The Sr. Associate Dean for Academic Affairs and Assistant Dean for Academic Affairs determine the amount and type of credit given for work done in other law schools.
-This determination is typically based on an interview with the transfer student, a review of curriculum information from the previous law school, and in some cases, consultation with faculty members who taught the transfer student at the previous law school.
-A transfer student may be required to take 1L classes at the School of Law if they did not complete courses consistent with School of Law degree requirements at their previous school.
+The Sr. Associate Dean for Academic Affairs and the Assistant Dean for Academic Affairs determine the amount and type of credit given for work done in other law schools.
+This determination is typically based on an interview with the transfer student, a review of curriculum information from the previous law school, and, in some cases, consultation with faculty members who taught the transfer student at the previous law school.
+A transfer student may be required to take 1L classes at the School of Law if they did not complete courses consistent with the School of Law degree requirements at their previous school.

 The Sr. Associate Dean for Academic Affairs and Assistant Dean for Academic Affairs will determine the overall number of credits earned, the number of credits to be attributed to each course, and the number of graduation requirements that the transfer student has satisfied.
-The transfer of credits sometimes results in the loss of some credit because of differences in graduation requirements and course credits.
+The transfer of credits sometimes results in the loss of some credits because of differences in graduation requirements and course credits.
 The credit awarded is based on the similarity in subject matter and academic rigor between the course as taught at the previous law school and the course as taught at the School of Law.
 The objective is to grant each transfer student the number of credits and fulfillment of degree requirements that students would receive for completing comparable work at the School of Law.

 If a transfer student completes courses on a pass/fail basis at the previous law school after the first two full-time semesters are complete (for instance, a pass/fail course completed during the summer after the first year), the Sr. Associate Dean for Academic Affairs and Assistant Dean for Academic Affairs may award credit for the course, but deduct the credit hours from the pass/fail hours available to the student going forward.

-The JD degree is typically completed in six, residential semesters (Fall and Spring) and no more than five years may elapse between the commencement and completion of the requirements for the JD degree.
+The JD degree is typically completed in six residential semesters (Fall and Spring), and no more than five years may elapse between the commencement and completion of the requirements for the JD degree.

 With the permission of the Sr. Associate Dean for Academic Affairs (or their designee), a student may be permitted to accelerate graduation by one semester if they: (1) meet all applicable requirements; and (2) have been in residence for at least five semesters (Fall and Spring).